rl-institut/oemof-B3/docs/model_pipeline.rst

 Separation of processing steps
 ==============================

-The modelling of energy systems often entails multiple heterogeneous steps.
-They range from simply multiple steps of data processing to the usage of different languages like R or Python or long processing time for individual steps.
+The modeling of energy systems in most cases entails multiple distinct steps with different processing times (e.g. computations, aggregation, filtering in preprocessing, optimization, establishing derived results, plots and reports in postprocessing).

+Separating these steps allows to work on a certain part of the model pipeline without having to re-run all steps that are not affected by it.
+This can save a lot of time.

 Apart from the complex workflow in energy system modelling itself, open-source software should aim for long lasting impact.
 To achieve this sustainable impact with software dealing with data analysis,